"I got a feng shui receipt for my home. What am I supposed to do with it?"

 Behind the small ticket, the system has already looked at:

 The receipt compresses that into something you can understand quickly.
 That is why it looks lighter than the report.
-It is supposed to help you notice the main pattern, not explain every rule in the background.
+It is supposed to help you notice the main pattern first, not explain every rule in the background.

 If you want the full logic, start with the NineFengShui method guide.
 If you want to generate your own layout first, use the nine-grid wizard.